StarGitHub16/Project-2/README.md

 This website was desgined using HTML, CSS, and JavaScript.

 Some future implemntations could be:

     1) Providing a way for the gifs to come up more dynamically and be responsive as the user is typing rather than having to hit the enter button

     2) Adding a media query for tablet users or just an inbetween screen soulution between the dexktop and mobile versions.

-        3) Having the search results return even more gifs back, or perhaps proving some kinda limiter
+    3) Having the search results return even more gifs back, or perhaps providng some kinda limiter.